 Click on the images to enlarge >>>

-From Seespitz you pick up one of the boats the take you around the lake.
+From Seespitz we picked up one of the boats the take you around the lake.
 The ferries call at six different landings on the lake and are useful to get around to different places.
 Or for simply making a cruise around the entire lake.
+We made a stop-over at the Gaisalm, where we had lunch.
 The roundtrip is a brilliant way to enjoy the fantastic scenery surrounding Achensee.
 You can choose to relax in the sun outside on the deck, or shelter inside the salon’s if the weather is not cooperating.
 The boats have full service restaurants and during the high season (July – September), you can join a Friday evening cruise with dinner and live music.

 Hiking & Biking